-A deal sheet refers to a process record of the work experience of an entrepreneur or an employee in past financial investment deals.
+A deal sheet refers to a process record of the work experience of an entrepreneur or employee in past financial investment deals.
 The documentation of deals made by an individual in the deal sheet provides proof of suitability for working on similar projects.
-Most people who prepare deal sheets are looking to develop their careers and need to describe their specific roles in ensuring that the financial deals they get involved in are successful.
+Most people who prepare deal sheets are looking to develop their careers and want to describe how their specific roles helped to ensure that the financial deals they were involved in were successful.

-In investment banking, the specifics of every deal they’ve done, such as profit generated and yield per share, need to be kept.
-A business owner who wants to hire an investment banking firm or investment banker also needs to request for the deal sheets of every professional in the deal team.
+In investment banking, the specifics of every deal you’ve done, such as profit generated and yield per share, need to be kept.
+A business owner who wants to hire an investment banking firm or investment banker often requests to see the deal sheets of every professional on the deal team.
 By doing this, they are able to get information on their abilities and experience in deal-making.

 Tips for Compiling a Deal Sheet